HUST-EIC-AI-LAB/UCADI/README.md

 ### Install FL framework from Github

-Developers could run this command `git clone https://github.com/HUST-EIC-AI-LAB/COVID-19-Fedrated-Learinig.git` to deploy your own FL task.
+Developers could run this command `git clone https://github.com/HUST-EIC-AI-LAB/COVID-19-Federated-Learning.git` to deploy your own FL task.

 #### Installation Dependencies

-Some dependencies may need to be pre-installed, e.g. pytorch and CUDA, before you can train on GPU.
+Some dependencies may need to be pre-installed, e.g. PyTorch and CUDA, before you can train on GPU.
 Run `pip install -r requirement.txt` to install the required dependencies

 **Notice:**
 In `requirement.txt`, we use torch matches `cuda == 9.2.`

-If there are problems in using torch, it may be caused by version mismatch between torch and CUDA, please check your CUDA version by `cat /usr/local/cuda/version.txt` , and download the correct version of Pytorch from the official website.
+If there are problems in using torch, it may be caused by version mismatch between torch and CUDA, please check your CUDA version by `cat /usr/local/cuda/version.txt` , and download the correct version of PyTorch from the official website.

 **ATTENTION:**